carbon-language/carbon-lang/README.md

           ``-DLLVM_ENABLE_PROJECTS="clang;libcxx;libcxxabi"``.

         * ``-DCMAKE_INSTALL_PREFIX=directory`` --- Specify for *directory* the full
-          pathname of where you want the LLVM tools and libraries to be installed (default ``/usr/local``).
+          path name of where you want the LLVM tools and libraries to be installed (default ``/usr/local``).

         * ``-DCMAKE_BUILD_TYPE=type`` --- Valid options for *type* are Debug,